-Cloud, Windows sales power Microsoft earnings above Wall Street estimates
+Microsoft cloud revenue reaccelerates, sending profit above Street estimates

 The company’s Intelligent Cloud unit, which includes Azure, reported revenue that rose 27% to $11.9 billion in the quarter, versus expectations of $11.4 billion.
 Its Productivity and Business Process unit, which contains the LinkedIn social network, reported $11.8 billion in revenue compared with estimates of $11.4 billion.

-Revenue in the unit that contains Windows was $13.2 billion, compared to estimates of $12.8 billion.
+Revenue in the unit that contains Windows was $13.2 billion, compared with estimates of $12.8 billion.
 Over the past year, Windows sales had been hampered by shortages of PC chips from Intel Corp (INTC.O), but the chipmaker said last week it had alleviated most of those supply concerns.

 “Chip supply came in better than we had anticipated going into the quarter,” Microsoft’s Hood said.
 “And so when that happens, because demand is still quite strong, all of that (chip supply) certainly got put to use” by PC makers.